-Dear Sir
+Dear Sir,

-I am writing in regards to the proposed erection of a telecommunications facility at 105 Green Rises Road, Cressy.
-My husband and I own the property adjacent to the proposed site at 1018 Cressy Road, Cressy.
-We strongly object to this proposal and ask that you consider our argument before making a decision.
+I am writing regarding the proposed erection of a telecommunications facility at 105 Greenrises road, Cressy.
+My wife and I own the property at 265 Greenrises road, Cressy located next door to the proposed site.
+We strongly object to this proposal and ask that you consider our argument before deciding.